Morningstar, Inc.: Morningstar Office Cloud

 Morningstar offers a single end-to-end cloud-based platform for investment advisors, known as Morningstar Office Cloud.
 The software allows financial advisors to manage their practice, gain access to data and research, analyze investments, and connect with investors.

 Morningstar Premium

 The firm offers retail and individual investors with access to news, research, and stock, bond, and mutual fund analysis through its 'Morningstar Premium' subscription product.

 Credit Ratings (NRSRO)

-In 2010, Morningstar acquired Realpoint, LLC, a former division of private-equity giant Capmark Finance and a nationally recognized statistical rating organization (NRSRO).
-The firm was rebranded as Morningstar Credit Ratings and competes with S&P, Moody's Investors Service, Fitch Ratings and similar Wall Street firms to provide research and ratings of structured debt products, including mortgage-backed securities and asset-backed securities.
-Today, Morningstar Credit Ratings issues credit ratings on both structured financial products (CMBS, RMBS, CLOs) and corporate/financial institutions.
+In 2010, Morningstar acquired Realpoint, LLC, a former division of private-equity giant Capmark Finance and a one-time nationally recognized statistical rating organization (NRSRO).
+The firm was rebranded as Morningstar Credit Ratings and competed with NRSROs such as S&P, Moody's Investors Service, and Fitch Ratings.

-On May 29, 2019, Morningstar publicly announced its intention to significantly expand the breadth and scope of its ratings business through a $669 million acquisition of DBRS.
+In 2019, Morningstar acquired NRSRO DBRS for $669 million.

 Morningstar Research Portal

 In 2022, Morningstar launched its newest research platform aimed at helping financial advisors utilize Morningstar's investment research and other tools to identify and select investments, monitor investment performance, and inform how they communicate with clients.